Silica Dust Health Hazards and Protection

 MAINTENANCE OF SYSTEMS & TOOLS

-All ventilation, exhaust and other systems should be designed, installed and maintained in consultation with licenced professionals to ensure safety and effectiveness.
+All ventilation, exhaust and other systems should be designed, installed and maintained in consultation with licenced professionals to ensure effectiveness.

 All systems and tools should be kept in good working order and inspected and maintained regularly according to the manufacturer’s instructions, or at least once a week if no instructions exist.